Town crier: Competitions and records

 The best dressed town crier at the World Championships in 2008 was Daniel Richer dit La Flêche representing the cities of Ottawa and Gatineau, in Canada.

 In 2001, Alan Myatt held the Guinness record for the world's loudest man.

 The Best Dressed Couple were Peter and Maureen Taunton from the county town of Stafford, in Staffordshire, England.
 Richard Riddell of Anacortes, in the state of Washington in the United States, was the 2008 American Champion and winner of the 2009 Bermuda International Town Crier Competition.
 He was awarded Best Dressed and tied for First Runner-up at the 2010 World Tournament at Chester in England and Overall Winner at the 2013 World Invitational Town Crier Competition held in Kingston, in Ontario, Canada.

 Peter Moore, the London Town Crier, held the position for more than 30 years.
 He was Town Crier to the Mayor of London, the City of Westminster, and London boroughs, and was also a freeman and liveryman of the City of London.
 He died on 20 December 2009.

-Alan Myatt holds two Guinness World Records.
+Alan Myatt held two Guinness World Records.
 As well as being the loudest crier (recording a cry of 112.8 decibels), he also set the record for vocal endurance, issuing a one-hundred word proclamation every 15 minutes for a period of 48 hours.
+His record was beaten by Joseph McGrail-Bateup, the honorary town crier of Canberra, Australia, who recorded 122.4 decibels in 2026.

 Daniel Richer dit La Flêche, who is a member of the First Nations Abenaki tribe, is a full-time bilingual town crier.
 David Hinde, Bridlington Town Crier, was measured at 114.8 decibels.

 Taking place from the 20th to 23 August 2014, Chris Whyman from Kingston, Ontario, Canada, was declared the winner of the 2014 World Town Crier Tournament in Chester.